colintwh/python/readme.md

 ### Python on Different Operating Systems

 Python is a cross-platform programming language, which means it runs on all major operating systems - Windows, macOS and Linux.
-To check whether a recent version of Python is installed on your system, open a command/terminal window and enter `python` or `python3` in lowercase.
+To check whether a recent version of Python is installed on your system, open a command (Windows) or terminal (macOS/Linux) window and enter `python` or `python3` in lowercase.
 When Python is installed, this command will start the Python interpreter.
-You should see output indicating which version of Python is installed and a`>>>` prompt where you can start entering Python commands like this:
+You should see output indicating which version of Python is installed and a`>>>` prompt where you can start entering Python commands:

 ```
     Python 3.7.6 (default, Jan 8, 2020, 19:59:22)